SkyeX/AfterEffects/SXE_randomColorFromEffects/README.md

 4. Enjoy!

 Notes:
-–Enabling Static Color will cause your selection to only be controlled by the Random Seed and not generate a new value every frame.
-–Increasing Number of Colors above the number of Color Effects on your Colors layer will cause your first (top) color to be repeated more often.
+Increasing Number of Colors above the number of Color Effects on your Colors layer will cause your first (top) color to be repeated more often.